Tailored for you

 - Create a unique financial plan to help you prioritise and develop for the future.

 Frequently asked questions

-Is the advice free?Meetings with our Financial Consultants are on a no obligation basis.
+Is the advice free?Meetings with our Specialist Financial Advisers are on a no obligation basis.
 If you do choose to take out one of our financial products as a result, there will be an initial advice charge and often some ongoing management charges to pay.
 While we may make recommendations for you, you don’t have to take out any Wesleyan products or services.